Vaitheeswaran: Cast

+Production

+The film began production in 2007.

 Soundtrack

+The soundtrack was composed by Srikanth Deva.
+Saraswathy Srinivas of Rediff wrote, "Vaitheeswaran album with just three tracks plus one repetition sticks to the adage 'small is beautiful'.
+Sreekanth Deva's music is pleasing to the ear".

 Critical reception

-Sify wrote "The trouble with Vaitheeswaran is that it is predictable, story is stale and there are no twists in the tale".
-Rediff wrote "Everything is connected'.
+Sify wrote, "The trouble with Vaitheeswaran is that it is predictable, story is stale and there are no twists in the tale".
+Pavithra Srinivasan of Rediff wrote, "Everything is connected'.
 That's the tagline of Annamalai Production's latest, Tamil film Vaitheeswaran starring action star Sarathkumar, and directed by R K Vidhayadharan.
 You only wish the team had managed to connect the screenplay, acting and plot all together!".
-Behindwoods wrote "The pre-interval session of the film proceeds linearly on track, but the first twenty minutes post interval is a little grueling for the audience.
-However, the film picks up momentum soon after.
-Reincarnation is a widely debated issue, evincing varied opinions.
-But this aspect has been discussed in the film back and forth and the director's apprehension on which side to fall is clearly evident."
+Malathi Rangarajan of The Hindu wrote, "The theme by itself is fine.
+It's the treatment that gets suffocating after a point", concluding, "Beginning on an esoteric plane Vaitheeswaran soon crash-lands on a meandering terrain of myths, miracles and implausible occurrences".